Ed-Fi-Alliance-OSS/Project-Tanager/docs/AUTH.md

 use of various OAuth 2 specifications, the application code for accepting and inspecting bearer tokens should be interoperable with any platform.
 However, each platform has its own unique client management system and its own style of supporting custom claims.
-Until further experiment is performed, it is not clear if custom claims can be expressed in the same way in all platforms, or if they may have some naming convention applied.
+Until further experiments are performed, it is not clear if custom claims can be expressed in the same way in all platforms, or if they may have some naming convention applied.
 So far, Google searches have not surfaced details on how custom claims are emitted in JSON Web Tokens created by